Internet-Draft | Designing APIs with REST API Linked Data | October 2024 |

 Another issue is related to the schema instance size when using very long property or class names such as https://schema.org/isAccessibleForFree and https://schema.org/IPTCDigitalSourceEnumeration.¶

-Mapping JSON Schema properties to RDF predicates in x-jsonld-context can reduce semantic risks when some ontologies changes, or when there's a need to switch to a different ontology: this is because having different names for the property and the predicate clarifies that the property may well evolve into a different predicate in time, like shown in the following example.¶
+Mapping JSON Schema properties to RDF predicates in x-jsonld-context can reduce semantic risks when an ontology changes, or when there's a need to switch to a different ontology: this is because having different names for the property and the predicate clarifies that the property may well evolve into a different predicate in time, like shown in the following example.¶

 Instead of using a generic surname